Russel88/MicEco/README.md

 #### rarefy\_rrna

 This functions combines rarefaction with normalization.
-It simply rarefies reads with a probability of the inverse 16S rRNA copy number, such that besides rarefying the read counts the otu-table will be corrected for the varying 16S rRNA copy numbers of the OTUs.
+It rarefies counts with a probability of the inverse 16S rRNA copy number, such that besides rarefying the read counts the otu-table will be corrected for the varying 16S rRNA copy numbers of the OTUs.

 #### proportionality